 - Levels of Advocacy: Systems Advocacy

-- Forms of Advocacy: Direct Action, Legal, Legislative, Administrative,
+- Exploring Different Tactics: Direct Action, Legal, Legislative, Administrative,

 Past Disability Advocacy Certificate Program Speakers

-We are so grateful to invite leaders in the disability community as presenters and panelists during the Disability Advocacy Certificate Program.
+We are so grateful to invite disability leaders as presenters and panelists during the Disability Advocacy Certificate Program.
 Some past speakers include:

 - Rosemary McDonnell-Horita, LaVant Consulting